ElliotGarbus/MidiClockGenerator/README.md

             while (t2 - t1) < pulse_rate:
                 t2 = perf_counter()

 out_port is a string that specified the midi port.
-The parameters run and bpm are instances of multiprocessing Vaule.
+The parameters run and bpm are instances of multiprocessing Value.
 These are shared variables across both processes.
 The variable bpm.value is used to send the desired bpm from the GUI to the \_midi_clock_generator.
 Pulse rate is calculated in the while loop, so no additional action is required when the bpm.value is changed.  run is used for the GUI process to stop the \_midi_clock_generator prior to shutting down the process.
 The mido library is used for the midi connection.

-\_\_name\_\_ will get a differnt name in the process that is created by the program (\_\_mp_main\_\_).
-The test "if \_\_name__ == '\_\_main\_\_':" prevents the kiy code from being loaded in both procesess.
+\_\_name\_\_ will get a different name in the process that is created by the program (\_\_mp_main\_\_).
+The test "if \_\_name__ == '\_\_main\_\_':" prevents the kiy code from being loaded in both processes.
 If this 'guard' is not in place, the app will create 2 windows.

 There are a few other files in the repository in '/dev tests' that are not part of the project, but were part of the development: